 The policy descriptions from GTA's inventory-examples of which are shown in Tables 1 and 2-serve as the primary input for our supervised machine learning workflow.
 GTA provides standardized, English-language summaries for each policy announcement, written by in-house experts.
 We use the April 2023 version of this continuously updated dataset.4 i.
 Inclusion and Credibility.
-To be included in the Global Trade Alert database, a state act must satisfy two quality criteria: it must be (a) credible and (b) materially impactful (Evenett and Fritz, 2020).
+To be included in the Global Trade Alert database, a state act must satisfy two quality criteria: it must be (i) credible and (ii) materially impactful (Evenett and Fritz, 2020).
 A credible act is one that has been implemented or whose future implementation is guaranteed.
 This excludes statements of intent, such as those made in speeches (Evenett and Fritz, 2020).
-While GTA refers to these entries as policy "announcements," the term should not be conflated with general political declarations or rhetoric.
+While GTA refers to these